 Cogwheel values participation: All people have a valuable contribution to make in shaping services, helping others, building relationships and strengthening communities.
 Cogwheel works with the community, not just for the community, and seeks opportunities for all people to participate in its mission.

 Our dedicated team of Trustees is headed by Jeremy Barnett.
-He is supported by David Farrer, Nigel Walter, Ruth Adams and Christopher Palmer.
+He is supported by David Farrer, Nigel Walter, Ruth Adams, Christopher Palmer and Lis Silver.

 Our Patrons are the Rt Revd Stephen Conway, Bishop of Ely and Dr Rowan Williams, Master of Magdalene College.